th-otto/tos3x/README.md

   in this directory is just a shell script that recognizes a few of the usual unix cc switches, and translates them to call the various alcyon executables.

+- bin/win32:
+  Same tools as above, but compiled for windows-32bit.

 - include:
   Include files for the C compiler.
 Only a few of them are actually